czhangy/UCLA-CS-Electives/Tech-Breadth/MGMT-170/notes.md

   - Default can lead to acceleration of the load and foreclosure of the property
 - Foreclosure: with a deed of trust, can be judicial (in court) or non-judicial (out of court) and involves a lends ultimately taking title to real property or forcing a sale of the property to satisfy the unpaid mortgage balance
   - All junior mortgages are extinguished when a senior mortgage lender forecloses on a property, but the debt secured by those junior mortgages is generally unaffected by the foreclosure
+  - The lender is only entitled to take the amount of principal + accrued interest from the sale
 - Bankruptcy: liquidation and reorganization of a business
 - Mortgage: a two-part security interest in real property to secure the repayment of a real estate loan that is given by a borrower/mortgagor to a lender/mortgagee
 - Deed of Trust: a three-party security interest in real property that is given by a borrower/trustor to an independent trustee to secure the repayment of a real estate loan for the benefit of a lender/beneficiary